 \section{Introduction}

-Extreme weather events such as the wildfires, hurricanes, and winter storms pose a big threat to the reliable operation of electric distribution systems (DS)~\cite{HN:2020}.
-Those events can disrupt the operation of DS by damaging electric transmission equipment such as overhead cables, thereby curbing the distribution of electric power.
-Traditionally, DS have been designed to be reliable during nominal operations and in face of predictable off-nominal operating conditions.
-Recently, however, a new paradigm of \emph{resilience} is being explored by the power engineering community, which posits that a DS must be capable of rapidly recovering to a state of nominal operations post extreme weather events~\cite{MP-PM:2017}.
-A cornerstone in achieving DS resilience is the concept of microgrids (MGs), which are localized distribution systems, often equipped with sources of distributed power generation such as microturbines (MTs) and renewable energy sources (RES).
-RES may in turn contain elements such as photovoltaics and wind turbines.
-The intermittent nature of power production by RES necessitates the storage of generated energy, that can be dispatched as and when needed.
-Therefore, MGs also contain energy storage systems (ESS), which can be used store energy during periods of low power demand and inject energy into the MG during periods of high power demand.
+Extreme weather events such as wildfires, hurricanes, and winter storms pose a big threat to the reliable operation of electric distribution systems (DS)~\cite{HN:2020}.
+Those events can disrupt the operation of DS by damaging electric transmission equipment such as overhead power lines, thereby curbing the delivery of electric power.
+Traditionally, DS have been designed to be reliable during nominal operations and in the face of predictable off-nominal operating conditions.
+Recently, a new paradigm of \emph{resilience} is being explored by the power engineering community, which posits that a DS must be capable of rapidly recovering to a state of nominal operations post extreme weather events~\cite{MP-PM:2017}.
+As localized distribution systems, microgrids (MGs) facilitate system resilience, which are equipped with distributed power generation including microturbines (MTs) and renewable energy sources (RES).
+RES may contain energy from photovoltaics, wind turbines, geothermal sources, etc. The intermittent nature of power production of RESs necessitates energy storage systems (ESS).

-Since MGs contain both sources of power generation and energy storage, they are an ideal candidate for restoring the demand for power by loads such as residential homes and industries, should the MG become disconnected from the upstream DS due to an extreme weather event (a phenomenon known as \emph{islanding}), until the connection can be restored.
-One of the most important advantages of a MG is the control of generation as well as storage resources available to the MG controller (MGC)~\cite{IEEESTD2030-7:2017}, which allows the implementation of algorithms for rapid load restoration post extreme weather event.
-The survey~\cite{AV-etal:2020} covers the state-of-art in MG research.

-Some of the previous works on the load restoration in DSs involve risk-limiting strategies~\cite{ZW-etal:2019}, utilization of wide-area monitoring systems~\cite{WL-ZL-etal:2013}, distributed algorithms~\cite{RRN-ES:2019}, and expert systems~\cite{MT:2008}.
-However, one of the common assumptions in conventional load restoration is the capability to withdraw power from the upstream DS through a point of common coupling (PCC), which is no longer valid in case a MG is islanded from the DS.
-In this paper, we formulate the load restoration problem for an islanded MG, and propose and compare two different methods.